caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 into Eternal to further work with your pool and determine which of your factions is strongest.

-NOTE: At the current time, influence strangers and banners are not included in the card value pool.
-You'll need to include these manually.
+UPDATE: Influence strangers and banners are now included in the card values.
+With fixing at a premium, strangers are valued at 3.0 and banners at 2.5.
+Keep in mind that even single-on strangers still help reduce your chance of being influence screwed in that faction.

 <select id="threshold">
   <option value="4.5">4.5 - bomb, dominates game if unanswered</option>